 This study has several limitations.
 First, the proposed RSS-DNB model is based on a sparse linear structure with integer coefficients.
 While this structure has strong inherent interpretability, it cannot capture the complex nonlinear relationships and interactions among predictors.

 Second, under our integer linear programming formulation, the number of decision variables grows with both sample size and the number of decision thresholds, resulting in large-scale optimization problem.
 In practice, solving this problem exactly may require substantial computational time, making it impractical.
 Heuristic methods, such as the simulated annealing algorithm adopted in this work, offer faster solutions, they cannot guarantee a global optimum or even a satisfactory result.
 Therefore, the development of more efficient optimization algorithms remains an important direction for future research.
+Future research may investigate stronger heuristic baselines, such as coordinate descent, local search, randomized rounding, and greedy score optimization, to further improve the scalability and solution quality of RSS-DNB for larger-scale problems.
 Additionally, exploring alternative formulations that reduce the problem complexity may further enhance computational efficiency.

-Finally, the AUNBC defined in this work can be interpreted as a weighted aggregation of net benefit across different decision thresholds, where the weights are determined by the spacing between adjacent thresholds.
-Although this formulation provides a convenient way to measure utility, the weighting scheme may not fully reflect the distribution of decision thresholds in practice.
-Therefore, alternative methods that incorporate data-driven or application-specific weighting schemes may provide a more appropriate measure of decision utility.
+Third, the performance of RSS-DNB is affected by the setting of the decision threshold grid used to approximate the area under the net benefit curve.
+Furthermore, the weighting scheme in AUNBC is determined by the spacing between adjacent thresholds, may not always fully reflect the specific application preferences.
+Although this study conducted sensitivity analysis on the threshold gridding and weighting scheme, and found that the proposed framework has good robustness, this may not be sufficient.
+The optimal selection of thresholds and weights may depend on the application environment, and future research could explore adaptive or data-driven threshold selection strategies.

+Finally, although RSS-DNB was evaluated on multiple benchmark datasets and a large-scale case study, external validation using independent cohorts or prospective studies is still necessary before practical deployment.
+Future studies should explore the generalization and robustness of RSS-DNB across different application domains.